OpenSolo/documentation/copter37.md

 #### ArduCopter Firmware

 1. **While connected to the Internet**, go to the Solex FW Updates menu.
 Press refresh and cleanup.
-2. Tap the _ArduCopter 3.7-Dev Test_ package.
+2. Tap the _ArduCopter 3.7-dev First Time Install_ package.
 Tap download.
 Available will change to downloaded once complete.
 3. Tap the _ArduCopter 3.6 and 3.7 Controller Update_ package.
 Tap download.
 Available will change to downloaded once complete.
 4. **Reconnect to Solo WiFi** and Connect Solex to the Solo.
 Allow parameter download to complete.
-5. In the Solex FW Updates menu, tap the _ArduCopter 3.7-Dev Test_ package.
+5. In the Solex FW Updates menu, tap the _ArduCopter 3.7-dev First Time Install_ package.
 Tap install and proceed.
 6. When prompted, you can close the FW install menus in Solex.
 7. Turn the Solo off and back on.
 It will click and the lights will go disco.
 8. Completing Installation: